Framework

 4.1 Teachers can choose CPD within available options

 Autonomy in selecting relevant training increases motivation and ownership.
 When teachers can choose CPD activities that fit their professional goals and interests, they are more likely to engage meaningfully.
+Participation is strengthened when teachers have autonomy to select CPD activities within a structured framework.
+Choosing opportunities that align with their professional goals and school responsibilities increases motivation, ownership, and meaningful engagement.

 4.2 Teachers want more say in CPD planning

 Educators express a desire to influence the content and structure of CPD.
 Involving them in planning leads to greater relevance, acceptance, and alignment with real teaching needs.
+Teachers’ participation in the design and planning of CPD ensures that activities are relevant and responsive to real teaching needs.
+Involving educators through surveys, committees, or working groups enhances acceptance, promotes shared responsibility, and strengthens links to school development priorities.

 4.3 CPD is aligned with school development goals

 Professional learning is more effective when connected to broader institutional priorities.
 Linking CPD to school improvement strategies fosters coherence and collective progress.
+Professional learning is more effective when it is directly connected to wider school development strategies.
+Linking CPD to institutional improvement plans fosters coherence, shared responsibility among staff, and collective progress towards common educational objectives.

 4.4 Authorities and institutions also influence content

 Ministries, principals, or employers often shape CPD through regulations, priorities, or funding and by providing a vision for the institution’s general development.
 While guidance is valuable, it should be balanced with teachers’ local needs and agency.
+Participation in CPD is also shaped by external actors such as ministries, school leaders, and employers.
+Their guidance through regulations, funding, and strategic vision can support school development, but is most effective when balanced with teachers’ professional agency and local needs.

 Key Dimensions of Effective Practice